 - 1/2 teaspoon vanilla extract

 - 1-1/2 teaspoons baking powder

 - 1/2 teaspoon salt

 - 1 ounce semisweet chocolate, melted

 - Divide each portion of dough into fourths; shape each into a 5-in. log.
 Flatten into triangular-shaped logs.
 Brush long sides with milk.
 Assemble one large roll by alternating two chocolate and two plain logs.
 Repeat.
-Wrap in plastic wrap.
-Refrigerate for 4 hours or until firm.
+Wrap in plastic.
+Refrigerate until firm, about 4 hours.

-- Unwrap each roll; cut into 1/4-in. slices.
+- Preheat oven to 375°.
+Unwrap each roll; cut into 1/4-in. slices.
 Place 2 in. apart on lightly greased baking sheets.
-Bake at 375° for 8-10 minutes or until set.
+Bake until set, 8-10 minutes.
 Remove from pans to wire racks.
-Yield: about 3 dozen.

-Originally published as Chocolate Pinwheels in Taste of Home December/January 2008, p9
+Originally published as Pinwheels in Taste of Home December/January 2008